 Candidates for the master's degree with thesis must prepare and present a thesis (or the equivalent in creative work) acceptable to the supervisory committee and the Graduate School.
 If human subjects or animals are involved in a project, approval must be sought from the University's Institutional Review Board.
 The candidate should consult the "Thesis Guidelines" published by the Graduate School for instructions concerning the form of the thesis.
 The University Calendar specifies final dates for submitting the original and or copy of the thesis to the Graduate School.
-After the thesis is accepted by the Graduate School.
-After the thesis has received final approval and accepted by the Graduate School, the student will submit the final copy on CD in PDF format to the University Library for processing.
+After the thesis is accepted by the Graduate School, the student will submit the final copy on CD in PDF format to the University Library for processing.

-Thesis/NonThesis Options
+Thesis/Non-Thesis Options

-Master's degree programs may include both a "thesis option" and a "nonthesis option," provided that each has been set forth in writing, and approved by the Graduate School.
+Master's degree programs may include both a "thesis option" and a "non-thesis option," provided that each has been set forth in writing, and approved by the Graduate School.
 The overall level of achievement for a master's degree should be the same, whether the option chosen requires completion of a thesis or not.

 The thesis option is recommended for those students wishing to conduct basic research and perhaps pursue a doctoral degree at another institution in the future.
 Under thesis option, a minimum of 30 or more semester credits (a minimum of 24 course credits and 6 credits of thesis) must be completed.
-The nonthesis option is intended for students and/or working professionals who may wish to do a final capstone project or report in lieu of conducting basic research.
-Under a nonthesis program, a minimum of 36 semester credit hours are required (a minimum of 30 credit hours of course work and 6 credits for a project/ report).
+The non-thesis option is intended for students and/or working professionals who may wish to do a final capstone project or report in lieu of conducting basic research.
+Under a non-thesis program, a minimum of 36 semester credit hours are required (a minimum of 30 credit hours of course work and 6 credits for a project/ report).
 The final capstone project or report should be the result of an in-depth independent investigation.
 It is important to note that the non-thesis option is expected to be viewed as a thesis with a little less originality and depth.